Next Article: Business Plan, Part 5 (Competitive Analysis)

 Now Describe Who You Believe Your Customers Are

-You understand you product and how the general population will see your product or service.
+You understand your product and how the general population will see your product or service.
 Now you have to identify the individuals or businesses who will be interested in becoming customers.
 Remember, your product or service will necessarily solve a problem or satisfy a need or want.
 Importantly, your product or service may serve different needs or wants for different segments of customers.
 As such you will want to identify the characteristics of your potential customer segments and prioritize the amount of demand (how urgent is the need or want?)

 You will want to document every identifiable characteristic of your potential customers (i.e., customer demographics).
 For example, for individual consumers you will want to identify: Age, Race, Sex, Ethnicity, Geography, Income Level and Social-Economic Class, Family Background, Organizations, Education

-You may have to identify any other unique or identifiable characteristics of businesses, such as: Size, Revenue, Ownership Structure, Capitalization, Competitive Status in Market, Geography, Growth Rate, Strategic Plans, and any other potentially relevant information that identifies or quantifies the level of demand (want or need).
+You may have to identify any other unique or identifiable characteristics of businesses, such as Size, Revenue, Ownership Structure, Capitalization, Competitive Status in Market, Geography, Growth Rate, Strategic Plans, and any other potentially relevant information that identifies or quantifies the level of demand (want or need).

 Now – What Facts About Your Market Do You Need To Know?

 Ok, we have analyzed our product objectively and figured out what features and benefits will interest certain customers.
 We have divided those customer groups into segments based on their characteristics.
-This will allow us to directly focus our marketing and sales efforts on the individual segments.
+This will allow us to directly focus on our marketing and sales efforts on the individual segments.

 Now the question is – “Will it be worth my time (or profitable) to market my product to any particular segment”.
 You will need to know a lot about each segment in order to determine whether you should even move forward with the venture.
 Remember, your whole objective is to make money.
 If the market isn’t sufficiently large to make the sale of your product, service, or idea profitable, then you will need to revisit something about your product, service, idea, or business model.

-In some cases it may be too difficult or too expensive to adequately capitalize on a particular market.
+In some cases, it may be too difficult or too expensive to adequately capitalize on a particular market.
 There could be marketing, sales, logistics, operational, or strategic costs that make reaching a certain market segment unrealistic or unprofitable.
-For this reason you will want to have a firm handle on the feasibility of certain market segments.
+For this reason, you will want to have a firm handle on the feasibility of certain market segments.
 When determining your market size you will want to include only the relevant market segments that can validly reach.

 Below are some of the questions you will want to ask in determining your target market?